fossasia/susi.ai/docs/Skill_Tutorial.md

 This means:
 - your skill will be used by SUSI for all requests of all users! (unless you create a private skill)
-- other people can see and edit what you just wrote into the skill CMS
+- other people can see and edit what you wrote into the skill CMS

 ### What you have to do